JitendraCodeAny/JAVA_DESIGN_PATTERNS_GOF/README.md

 Programmers use patterns because they are tried and tested solutions that provide proven, reusable solutions to common software design problems

+They help making software cleaner, stronger and easier to fix and grow over time

 ```

 ### Singleton Design Pattern